Are you harsh on yourself?

 - Learn to comfort yourself.

 Do something for pleasure.
-For example, take a warm bath, drink a cup of hot chocolate or simply stroke your hand.
+For example, take a warm bath, drink a cup of hot chocolate, or simply stroke your hand.
+And learn a mindful breathing technique.

 It will make you feel calmer.